-We follow standard conventions and report exact match scores using the reference answers included in each dataset.
+We follow standard conventions and report exact match (EM) scores using the reference answers included in each dataset.
 Table~\ref{tab:answer-extraction-results} shows our main results.
-We divide the table into three main sections: parametric models, semi-parametric models, and our implementation.
+We divide the table into three main sections: closed-book QA models, open-book QA models, and our implementation.
 The first two sections contain results from other papers, which we include for comparisons.
 The last section includes results from our proposed model, as well as our reimplementation of relevant baselines to control for our experimental setup.

-We can see that \emdr{} performs the best across all datasets compared to all baselines.
-Our reimplementation of T5-Base provides a baseline where the number of retrieved documents is set to 0.
+Our reimplementation of T5-base provides strong baselines when the number of retrieved documents is set to 0 (no retrieval) and 1.
+From Table~\ref{tab:answer-extraction-results}, we see that the setting of top-$1$ vastly improves performance over the setting with no retrieved documents, signifying the importance of retrieval for OpenQA tasks.
+When further increasing the top-$k$ documents to 50, the performance of the FiD models substantially improves over the top-$1$ retrieval, verifying the observation from~\citep{izacard2021leveraging} about the \emph{importance of modeling the retrieved documents as a set}.

 Comparing \emdr{} with our reimplementation of FiD illustrates the benefit of our end-to-end training approach.
 The underlying model is similar in both cases, but the training method is different.
 FiD adopts a two-stage approach to first train the retriever and then the reader.
-We have two variants of FiD: (i) the reader and retriever are initialized with MSS training, and (ii) the retriever is initialized with DPR training, which is the setting used in the original paper \citep{izacard2021leveraging}. \emdr{} outperforms both variants by large margins on all datasets.
+We have three variants of FiD: (i) the reader and retriever are initialized with MSS training, (ii) the retriever is initialized with DPR training, which is the setting used in the original paper~\citep{izacard2021leveraging}, and (iii) the retriever is initialized with MSS + DPR training from~\citep{sachan2021end}, as it further improves DPR recall. \emdr{} outperforms all the variants by large margins on all the datasets.

 The current best approach for training multi-document reader and retriever is FiD-KD \citep{izacard2021distilling}.
 FiD-KD is a complex training procedure that requires multiple training stages and performs knowledge distillation with inter-attention scores.
 We take the results from the original paper when comparing our model with FiD-KD. \emdr{} outperforms the reported numbers of FiD-KD by more than 2.5 points on NQ and TriviaQA to obtain new state-of-the-art results on these benchmarks.